mostafa-meerzad/python-with-mosh/Classes/Notes.md

 ### Creating Instances

-To create an instance of a class, you call the class as if it were a function:
+To create an instance of a class, you call the class as if it was a function:

 ```python
 dog1 = Dog('Buddy', 9)